MCPI-Revival/minecraft-pi-reborn/docs/GETTING_STARTED.md

 <details>
 <summary><b>Additional System Requirements</b></summary>
-The AppImage requires Debian Bullseye or higher.
-This is equivalent to Ubuntu 20.04.
+The AppImage requires <a href="https://www.debian.org/releases/bookworm/">Debian Bookworm</a> or higher.
+This is equivalent to <a href="https://releases.ubuntu.com/jammy/">Ubuntu 22.04</a>.

 It also requires some additional packages.
 To install them, run:
 ```sh